 Use Organizer Duo or Storage Solution Bucket Bags to store fat quarters, notions, and more.

-While we’re still in the pandemic you’re probably doing your sewing at home, but if you plan to go out for classes or attend a retreat when things open up fully, this sewing machine tote lets you take your sewing machine and supplies with you in style.
+If you go to classes or retreats, this sewing machine tote lets you take your sewing machine and supplies with you in style.

 My Monster Bag

 If you want to take a quilt to show the girls at Quilt Guild, this is the bag for you.
 My Monster Bag is a huge tote that will fit a quilt, or a stack of fabric, or whatever you need.
 Several years ago a customer named Gina sent me a picture of her toddler grandson in the bag she made!
 Don’t worry, she took him out before she picked up the bag and he must surely be too big for it now.

 Store and carry your jewelry in the Ooh La La Bag.
 It’s designed to keep your pieces from getting tangled when you travel but it also makes a great organizer at home.

 Make and display handmade jewelry at craft fairs or other shows?
 A couple of these would be an alternative way to show a portion of your work within a larger display.